realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/02_chapter.md

 **Not all place names have OSM polygon boundaries.** `ox.graph_from_place()` requires Nominatim to return a polygon boundary for the place name.
 Neighborhood names in particular often return only a point.
 Test with `ox.geocode_to_gdf(place)` and check that `geom_type` is `Polygon` or `MultiPolygon` before using a place name in your config.

 **nx.compose() node count is misleading.** `len(G.nodes)` on the first graph in a compose chain returns only that graph's node count.
-After composing multiple graphs, Neo4j receives the full union of all node IDs.
-The final Neo4j intersection count is correct; the intermediate `len(G.nodes)` is not.
+After composing multiple graphs, Aura receives the full union of all node IDs.
+The final Aura intersection count is correct; the intermediate `len(G.nodes)` is not.